goyal20nikita/Docker_project/README.md

 TO GO INSIDE THE CONTAINER
 docker exec -it jenkins_image bash

+BY USING DOCKER-COMPOSE
+docker-compose up
+docker ps
+docker-compose ps
+docker-compose up -d(launch in background)

 WHEN WE LAUNCH THE IMAGE IT WILL AUTOMATICALLY START THE SERVICE.

 IF INCASE FAIL: